jvanderleeuw/jvanderleeuw.github.io/README.md

 (June 2019 - July 2019)

 ### My Other Interests <a name="Interests"/>
-I am interested in a variaey of topics outside of my majors, including history, anthropology, palentology, science, track+field, chess, and more
+I am interested in a variaey of topics outside of my majors, including history, anthropology, palentology, science, trackand field, chess, and more